At the Unselds’ School, bracing for fall without ‘Mr. Wes’

 It wasn’t a cupid’s arrow that struck Wes Unseld but a 1966 Buick Skylark, with a freshman named Connie Martin behind the wheel.
 It was the first day of classes at the University of Louisville when she accidentally hit the school’s basketball star as she was backing into a parking spot.
 That was the beginning.

 Unseld, an all-American, was chosen second overall by the Baltimore Bullets in the 1968 NBA draft.
-When Connie graduated two years later, the couple got married and she joined him in Baltimore, where Unseld would carve out a storybook career: rookie of the year and MVP honors, all-star games and an NBA title.
+When Connie graduated two years later, the couple got married and she joined him in Baltimore.
+Unseld carved out a storybook career: rookie of the year and MVP honors, all-star games and an NBA title in 1978 in Washington.
 He was a rebounding machine and one of the league’s top defenders.
 Players today still study his bone-rattling picks and crisp outlet passes.

 Connie, a full foot shorter than her husband, was a kindergarten teacher in Baltimore.
 After the couple had Wes Jr. and Kim, Connie began looking at schools and realized what she wanted didn’t exist.
 With Unseld’s encouragement, she set out to launch her own school.